GM Information

 For every ‘slot’ in which you run a game, you will get one ticket for our volunteer prize draw.

 Note: The Game-itoba team and their partners/significant other(s), who run a huge number of games for us as well as providing significant logistical support through the year, are not eligible for these benefits.
-This draw is intended for GMs who volunteer some, or in many cases, much of their convention time helping others learn their favourite games.

 Do I also get a free pass?